Sunday, 11 June 2006

 I was suddenly reminded of this episode while reading the story "Sudama's children" about poor kids in rich private schools in Delhi in the latest issue of Outlook.
 "There are two kinds of pain—the pain of growing up in a jhuggi with little hope of change, and the pain of adjustment in studying with well-off kids in a private school.
 How do we know which is worse?"

-I think of that youngman's heartbreaking answer in the refugee camp and the choices he had.
+I think of that young man's heartbreaking answer in the refugee camp and the choices he had.
 Yet, compared to the life of living in poverty, outside the refugee camp, where hunger and disease are likely to kill you young and at the best, you will grow up to eke out a miserable and difficult life from the fields!
-What would you choose if you had this choice?

 Wednesday, 17 May 2006

-The headlines, "De Vinci code banned" depresed me.
-Even though there were some protests when "Sins" was released, in the end, the film was released without people burning down theatres or cars.
-Reading the news was slightly better.
-It does not say that the film is banned, it only says that a group of persons will watch the film and decide.
-I hope that they decide to show it.
+Even though there were some protests when "Sins" was released, in the end, the film was released without people burning down the theatres or cars.

 Every group of religious louts is just waiting to pounce on the slightest provocation.
+They come out on the streets, burn a few cars, pelt stones and threaten burning down the books or the theatres or whatever.

 Now Aamir Khan is warned, how dare he speak about Narmada Bachao or against Narendra Modi?
 They will not let his Fanaa to be released in Gujarat, they say.
 Show him the Hindu might?

-The Muslims, Sikhs, Hindus, everyone is ready with the petrol cans.
+The Muslims, Sikhs, Hindus, Christians - everyone is ready with the petrol cans.
 They define themselves as saviours of their religions.
 Dissent is equal to blasphemy they feel.
 Armed with hockey sticks or worse, they come out with their torches.
-And the soveriegn Government representing the people bows its head and presents its butt so that it can be kicked by any thug, ready for banning any thing so that "it does not disturb public order" (except when you dare to protest against the Government, then the police is ready for the lathi-charge).
+And the sovereign Government representing the people bows its head and presents its butt so that it can be kicked by any thug, ready for banning any thing so that "it does not disturb public order" (except when you dare to protest against the Government, then the police is ready for the lathi-charge).

 Friday, 28 April 2006